Ceylon Black Tea

 Origin: Sri Lanka

-Bright, smooth, and beautifully balanced—our organic Ceylon Black Tea is a classic you’ll reach for every day.
-Grown in the lush highlands of Sri Lanka and sourced from a certified fair trade garden, this Broken Orange Pekoe (BOP) grade delivers a full-bodied flavour with light tannins and a clean finish.
+Bright, smooth, and beautifully balanced, our organic Ceylon Black Tea is the kind of classic you’ll reach for day after day.
+Grown in the lush highlands of Sri Lanka and sourced from a certified fair trade garden, this Broken Orange Pekoe (BOP) grade offers a lively, full-bodied cup with light tannins and a clean, refreshing finish.

 Preparation